 The pressure that builds within the tree during the early spring days causes the sap to leak through any cuts in the bark.
 As the pressure starts to drop, the sap flow slows until it stops for the night.
 This process continues for six weeks, until a carefully regulated amount of sap has been harvested.

 Maple sap contains about 97 percent water, plus minerals, organic acids and maple taste precursors.
 Heating the sap to remove the water content can be done in several ways.
 It takes about 40 liters of sap to make one liter of syrup.
 The trees on 2.5 acres of land can output about 250 liters of syrup.

 Once the syrup is collected and condensed, it is exported throughout the world.
 In 2017, 10,847 maple farms produced 12.5 million gallons of syrup.

-Quebec exports 95% of Canada’s maple products, making it the most productive province.
-The United States is one of Canada’s biggest importers, consuming 65% of the maple syrup exported from Canada.
+Quebec exports 95 percent of Canada’s maple products, making it the most productive province.
+The United States is one of Canada’s biggest importers, consuming 65 percent of the maple syrup exported from Canada.